 This beef stew recipe is cozy, hearty, and filling with tender beef, carrots, and potatoes simmered in a rich and flavorful red wine sauce.

-A classic stew is the best kind of cold weather comfort food.
+A classic stew is seriously the best kind of cold weather comfort food.
 Your kitchen will smell amazing as it slowly simmers away!
+That rich broth is *chef's kiss*.
 This is the perfect recipe for when you're in the mood to spend some quality time preparing a delicious meal from scratch.
-Add some wine to the stew, and enjoy the rest in your glass. 😉
+Add some wine to the stew, and enjoy the rest in your glass.

-What are the best cuts of beef for stew?
+What's the best cut of beef for beef stew?

 - The key to tender beef is cooking it slowly over a fairly low heat.
-If you boil the heck out of it or rush it, the meat fibers will be tough and chewy, so be mindful of the stove's temperature.
-You can do steps 7-8 in the oven if you prefer (try 325F and timing will be similar).
+If you boil the heck out of it or rush it, the meat fibers will be tough and chewy, so be mindful of the temperature of your stove.
+You can do steps 7-8 in the oven if you prefer.
+Try 325F, and the timing will be similar.

 - If your bay leaves have been sitting in your pantry for years, it may be time to get a new jar as they do lose their flavor.

-- You may need to skim a little fat off the surface of the stew prior to serving or when reheating (this is normal).
+- You may need to skim a little fat off the surface of the stew prior to serving or when reheating.
+This is totally normal!